Maurice189/VisualSorting/readme.md

 # Features

-* Multiple sort algorithms can be studied concurrently.
+* Multiple sort algorithms can be compared concurrently.
-* Commonly known sort algorithms like Quick sort, Merge sort and Bubble sort are available.
+* Common sort algorithms are available like Quick sort, Merge sort and Bubble sort.
-* Start/Pause feature and (manual) single step execution.
+* Start/Stop/Pause and step by step execution functionality.

 # Maven Build

-In the root directory of this repository, simply run `maven install assembly:single`.
-Make sure that Maven is installed on your machine.
+First, make sure that Java SE Runtime Environment 8 and Maven are installed on your machine.
+Then run `maven package` from the top level directory of this repository.
+After successful build, you should be able launch the application with the following command `java -jar target/visual-sorting-0.1.jar`.

 # License

 Visual Sorting is licenced under the MIT License.

-Copyright 2018, Maurice Koch
+Copyright 2021, Maurice Koch

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: